carvel-dev/imgpkg/docs/air-gapped-workflow.md

       * `--to-repo` indicates destination bundle location in the registry

 ---
-## Pulling bundle from destination registry
+## Step 3: Pulling bundle from destination registry

 1. Pull the bundle from destination registry: